Conference on Engaging with India in a Multi-Polar World

 CONFERENCE SITE

 All sessions take place in the University of Tartu Faculty of Arts and Humanities.
-Please enter from the main entrance (the darker brown section on the photo), take a few steps up the stairs and you will find the conference room at your left.
+Please enter from the main entrance, take a few steps up the stairs and you will find the conference room at your left.

 Image